What’s primary care?

 - Do screening tests that can detect health problems before you have symptoms.

-- Ask about signs of depression or signs of anxiety.
+- Ask about signs of depression.

 - Provide routine vaccinations.